Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 Select + New Migration Project.

-Alternately, you can chose Create project only to create the migration project now and execute the migration later.
+Alternately, you can choose Create project only to create the migration project now and execute the migration later.

 Select Create and run activity to create the project and run the migration activity.